EdoLabWorks/Node-WebSocket-SPA/README.md

 a simple header and payload JSON data packets.

-Packet communication is prevalent in the lower phyical layer in any computer and wireless networking among them is the internet, wifi and LTE.
+Packet communication is prevalent in the lower phyical layer in any computer and wireless networking among them - the internet, wifi and LTE.